Our way of working

 - Our extensive collection of classic and boutique guitar pedals ; tape echoes Fulltone and WEM Copicat

 Our room was designed from scratch by the prestigious acoustic engineer Imar Sanmartí .
-It has acoustic characteristics designed to record both an entire group at once and a single instrument: from frequency response to reverberation time.
+Its acoustics, from frequency response to reverberation time, are designed to record both an entire group at once and a single instrument.

 A large room always sounds better than a small one, so we only have one space, optimized for both recording and mixing.
 In our studio we work without booths, with all the musicians in the same room, and direct communication with the technicians and producer.